Endless-Access-Community/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

+* Text, images, or links featuring nudity, sexualized language or imagery, violence, or graphically disturbing content
-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* Sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
+* Spam, self-promotion of commercial services or products, and selling or trading within community spaces
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Recording or publishing others' private information or data such as a physical or email address, phone number, identifying photo, or voice recording
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in an educational or professional setting

 ## Enforcement Responsibilities